Mara Jade Skywalker: He could have called you "Master". Like I do sometimes.

 - Dragon Age: Inquisition: If Iron Bull is romanced, he decides the Inquisitor has so much on their plate, they'd appreciate someone else taking charge in the bedroom.

 - Blood Bank stars Shell Overlord, a powerful vampire with a huge amount of guilt over enslaving humans.
 This results in him doggedly pursuing the protagonist One (the only human immune to his mind control pheromones) so One will step on him.

-- In Pixie Trix Comix, it turns out that scheming corporate executive GiGi (who was introduced in Ménage à 3) is not only having a relationship with her secretary FiFi, but clearly enjoys being tied up and spanked.
+- In Pixie Trix Comix, it turns out that scheming corporate executive GiGi (who was introduced in Ménage à 3) is not only in a sexual relationship with her secretary FiFi, but clearly enjoys being tied up and spanked.
 All this comes with overtones of Bondage Is Bad and Depraved Bisexual.